 Gay, lesbian, and bisexual travelers looking for romance are better off connecting with whatever groups they can find through the International Gay and Lesbian Human Rights Commission or through guidebooks.
 Local groups often host dances or parties, and these are a much easier and safer way of finding someone who shares your orientation than trusting to blind chance on the street.

 And, finally, don't overlook the possibility of finding love among traveling companions from your own country.
 Raphael, who met her husband on a study abroad program, says pairing up between fellow citizens abroad is not uncommon.
 "There's certainly a heightened sense of needing to latch onto something familiar, and so people connect a lot quicker and on a much deeper level," says Raphael.
 "They're in a place where nobody understands them, so they want as much understanding from whoever's around them as possible."

 If your school doesn't have a study abroad orientation session about love and relationships or if you aren't traveling with a program that offers one, you'll have to take your enlightenment into your own hands.
 First, check with your local international student union and look for groups of people from the country you'll be visiting.
 Get to know members of this group and discreetly pump them for information.
 Also, the web is your friend.
 Following are some web sites that I have found helpful in the areas of sex and safety abroad.

-Journeywoman, www.journeywoman.com.
-This smartly designed web site is a great resource for the traveling female.
+Journeywoman is a great Web resource for the traveling woman.
 Check out the "100 Female Travel Tips from Around the World."

 Outright Action International.
 If you are a gay or HIV-positive traveler, stop here to find out the latest in what's happening around the world.
 For a less political, but still very useful take on events and associations around the world, you can also try the International Lesbian and Gay Association at www.ilga.org.